 — Tessa de Cordova - Hatha Vinyasa

 As a lifelong learner I have made sure I am as qualified as I can be so that I can teach others with confidence.
 I have a BWY Diploma and have trained with Jason Crandell in Vinyasa and specialised in Pregnancy, Postnatal and Teenage Yoga.
-I am also training in iRest Yoga Nidra with Richard Miller (a meditation technique suitable for those suffering with PTSD).
+I am also an iRest Level 1 certified teacher Yoga Nidra (a meditation technique suitable for accessing deep relaxation and peace for those suffering with PTSD).

 With the increasing over stimulation on everyday life, I wanted to create an environment that leaves you feeling physically restored through a good practice, but also emotionally more connected to yourself, and truly rested using the most relevant yoga techniques.
 This is how I teach at the Relaxation Pod.
 Namaste x